binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 &nbsp;

 There are a few things you need to know in order to use the idle scan and be able to reason about what is going to happen.
 This is a side-channel attack which exploits predictable IP fragmentation ID sequence generation on the zombie (decoy) host to glean information about the open ports on the target.
+This is a really clever yet simple technique.
 Intrusion Detection Systems (IDSs) will display the scan as coming from the zombie machine you specify (which must be up and meet certain criteria).
-Check the man page for further details.
+Check the [Additional Resources](#additional-resources-process) chapter for further details.

 {linenos=off, lang=bash}
     # 1.1.1.1:1234 is the IP address and port of the decoy machine.